Furosemide Syrup 1%This page contains information on Furosemide Syrup 1% for veterinary use.

 Diuretic therapy should be discontinued after reduction of the edema, or maintained after determining a carefully programmed dosage schedule to prevent recurrence of edema.
 For long-term treatment, the dose can generally be lowered after the edema has once been reduced.
 Re-examination and consultations with client will enhance the establishment of a satisfactorily programmed dosage schedule.
 Clinical examination and serum BUN, CO2 and electrolyte determinations should be performed during the early period of therapy and periodically thereafter, especially in refractory cases.
 Abnormalities should be corrected or the drug temporarily withdrawn.

-Furosemide Syrup 1% (10 mg/mL), available in 60 mL bottles with calibrated dropper.
+Furosemide Syrup 1% (10 mg/mL), available in 60 mL bottles with calibrated safety dropper.

-The following table illustrates low acute toxicity of Furosemide Syrup 1% in three different species.
-(Two values indicate two different studies.)
+The following table illustrates low acute toxicity of furosemide in three different species.

 Toxic doses lead to convulsions, ataxia, paralysis and collapse.
 Animals surviving toxic doses may become dehydrated and depleted of electrolytes due to the massive diuresis and saluresis.

-Chronic toxicity studies with Furosemide Syrup 1% were done in a one-year study in rats and dogs.
+Chronic toxicity studies with furosemide were done in a one-year study in rats and dogs.
 In a one-year study in rats, renal tubular degeneration occurred with all doses higher than 50 mg/kg.
 A six-month study in dogs revealed calcification and scarring of the renal parenchyma at all doses above 10 mg/kg.

 1. Timmerman RJ, Springman FR, Thomas RK: Evaluation of furosemide, a new diuretic agent.
 Curr Ther Res 6:88-94, 1964.